nslay/ircbnx/ReadMe.txt

 part <channel> - Have the bot part from a channel.

+rejoin <channel> - Have the bot rejoin a channel.

 squelch <hostmask> - Ignore all users matching a hostmask.
 Users can
                      still command the bot but it will not produce automated or CTCP responses.